logo image Visual & Oral history of the Indian Subcontinent via family archives

 My mother married my father Philip Jacob, in 1968.
 He is a Syrian Christian - whom she met while she was studying at school around the age of 15, he was studying at St. Columba’s School.

 One of the most interesting parts of my mother’s life was that Shalini, some other friends and she, formed the first ever Delhi University‘s Girl Rock Band called “Mad Hatter” in their 1st year of college at Miranda House.
 My mother was the lead guitarist and singer.
-Because of that status, when the Beatles performed, albeit privately in Delhi in 1966, the Mad Hatters were given front seats priority.
+My mom also got to meet some members of the Beatles through some family.
+They played Holi with them, and then later she attended a private singing session with the Beatles hosted by her family at their home in Delhi, in 1968.

 My mother had four kids.
 She was also a piano teacher, and her youngest child and my youngest sister Arunima is autistic but an ace piano player and has performed Beethoven Music pieces with complete accuracy.